 Most memorable customer story: We created a memorial for my customer’s parents and grandparents.
 Her grandfather had created and built a mini carousel ride, which was a favorite at the Great Darke County Fair in Ohio.
 The fair was always a wonderful memory for the family.
 A custom sculpted carousel horse was placed at the top of the memorial along with laser etched portraits.
 Above each of the four names of her parents and grandparents were small etched emblems, which represented something personal about that person’s life: in addition to the carousel ride, there was a masonic emblem, an arrowhead, and a needle and thread.
 On the back of the memorial was a collage of around 70 pictures.
 These pictures were of old and recent memories of the family.
 Family vacations, fishing adventures, military photos, dance recitals, girl scouts, and of course photos of the family at the Darke County Fair.

 I was moved by how personal it was.
 It sticks with me because I know the family will be able to visit and really connect to their loved ones through that memorial.

 Favorite quote: “I love you Daddy.” – My children are my motivation and inspiration.
 They certainly keep me laughing and on my toes.
 My ceiling is their floor.

 My family: My wife Emily and I were married in 2011.
 We currently have 3 children.
 I spent my childhood in the Trenton, Ohio area, where I attended and graduated from Edgewood High School.
 I then received a Bachelor of Arts degree in the College of Science and Technology from Morehead State University in Kentucky.
 My family and I attend the Anthem House Church in Liberty Township, where I serve as worship leader.

-Josh Walters, Memorial Consultant, Springfield Branch
+Josh Walters, Memorial Consultant, Dayton Branch

 Years at Dodds: 19